 ◇ Task of securing profitability amid intensifying market competition

-In the pizza industry, persistent high inflation has dampened demand, while the rise of single-person households and the spread of low-priced pizza brands have intensified competition.
-Amid discount battles with rivals and weak consumption, it has become harder to secure profitability.
+The pizza industry is seeing demand fall as high inflation persists, while the growth of single-person households and the spread of low-priced pizza brands intensify competition.
+Discount battles with rivals and weak consumption are perpetuating a structure in which it is difficult to secure profitability.

-In this environment, the industry sees the ranking shake-up as a potential sign of structural realignment rather than a temporary blip.
-As store efficiency and franchisee profitability emerge as key competitive factors, attention is on whether the industry landscape will continue to shift.
-In the 1990s and 2000s, Domino's, Mr. Pizza, and Pizza Hut formed a Big Three, but Mr. Pizza's recognition plunged in 2016 amid various controversies.
+In this environment, the industry sees the ranking shake-up as potentially a structural realignment rather than a temporary phenomenon.
+As store efficiency and franchisee profitability emerge as key competitive factors, attention is focusing on whether the pizza industry's landscape will keep shifting.
+In the 1990s and 2000s, Domino's Pizza, Mr. Pizza, and Pizza Hut formed a big three, but Mr. Pizza's recognition plunged in 2016 due to various controversies.
 There are concerns Pizza Hut could follow a similar path.

-A pizza industry official said, "After the differential franchise fee controversy, it appears Pizza Hut no longer had the capacity to operate franchise stores.
-The number of outlets also fell significantly," adding, "In this situation, Papa John's steadily grew through aggressive marketing and efficient store operations focused on delivery and takeout instead of large dining halls, leading to the sales reversal."
+A pizza industry official said, "After the 'rebate' franchise fee controversy, it appears Pizza Hut no longer had the capacity to operate franchise stores.
+The number of locations also fell significantly," adding, "In this situation, Papa Johns kept growing through active marketing and efficient store operations centered on delivery and takeout instead of large dine-in halls, leading to the sales reversal."

-Another official said, "The pizza market has been in a holding pattern over the past two to three years, with neither strong growth nor steep decline," adding, "Even if large franchises shrink in scale, the overall size of the pizza market is likely to hold for a while as the delivery market and low-priced pizza market expand.
-Going forward, major franchises are expected to pursue premiumization, while low-priced pizza operators target specific demand such as students, splitting the market in two."
+Another official said, "The pizza market has been flat for the past two to three years, with neither strong growth nor steep decline," adding, "Even if large franchises shrink in scale, the delivery market and low-priced pizza segment are expanding, so the market's overall size will likely hold for a while.
+Going forward, large franchises will move upmarket, while low-priced pizza players will target specific demand such as students, effectively splitting the market."

 ※ This article has been translated by AI.
 Share your feedback here.